Life is all about growth isn’t it? Personal growth. Spiritual growth. Growth in all areas of life.

 His aim is our heart.
 He wants all of it.
 Every part.

 He uses life circumstances, family situations, personal struggles, work issues, annoyances… He uses our kids, our marriage, our time with Him.
 He uses it all to scourge and clean what we claim is His: our heart.

-And the process is painful.
+And the personal growth process is painful.
 It is brutal and agonizing.

 Learning lessons of faith and trust and complete surrender will drive us to our knees.